lookit/ember-lookit-frameplayer/app/components/exp-lookit-calibration/doc.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Several of the parameters for this frame can be specified either by providing a list of full URLs and file types, or
 by providing just a filename that will be interpreted relative to the ``baseDir``.
-See the :ref:`expand-assets` tool that this frame uses.
+See the :ref:`expand-assets` mixin that this frame uses.

 More general functionality
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~